AndresLC2300/odin-recipes/README.md

 # odin-recipes
-In this project we will learn more about html, not look that pretty but is being functional.
+In this project we will learn more about html, it won't look pretty but it works.

 It'll have many recipes and links